 Another issue is whether the goal of the evidenced-based treatment is in alignment with the other program goals.
 The goal of PBIS is compliance, a goal that does not align with the goals of the educational system.

 Another example is ABA (applied behavioral analysis).
 This was considered “the gold standard” for the treatment of autistic children.
 However, in recent years, several things have occurred:

 - Autistic adults have become very vocal and united about the trauma they experienced by being subjected to ABA therapy.
 Problematic and Traumatic: Why Nobody needs ABA, Stop ABA, Support Autistics

 - Current research is not recognizing ABA as meeting the standards for a recommended therapy.
 Autism and Behaviorism

 - Tricare has published reports two years in a row about the lack of effectiveness of ABA.
 2020 DOD Autism Care Demonstration Report.
 2019 DOD ACD Report

 Yet, many people still believe ABA is the best treatment for autistic children.
 However, if we listen to the experiences of autistic people that have been through ABA we hear evidence of the damage this approach can cause.
 In fact, most autistic self-advocates agree that autism does not need to be cured.
 Groups like the Autistic Self Advocacy Network suggest that rather than focusing on treatment, we should focus on supporting autistic people to live good lives.
-One might wonder how an approach can be can consider evidence-based if we are not considering the experiences of those that have direct experience with the practice.
+One might wonder how an approach can be considered evidence-based if we are not considering the experiences of those that have direct experience with the practice.